 I’m often reminded of this lesson when I review the results of industrial design competitions.
 There are often new designs for tools.
 It turns out that I may have spent quite a bit of time on the working end of some types of tools and this allows me to make considered judgments on them.
 There are often deficiencies and anomalies to spot and I suspect that in the categories where I lack experience, the same truths apply.
 Only the people who really use tools know what is crucial to them.
 Internet research doesn’t do it.

 I think that it would look well on designers to adopt a bit more humility when it comes to tools and to do their research ‘in the field’.
 There is more to making a good tool than to improving its polish.

-Paul Epp is professor emeritus at OCAD University in Toronto, Ont., and former chair of its industrial design department.
+Paul Epp is an emeritus professor at OCAD University in Toronto, and former chair of its Industrial Design department.